Beginners’ Guide to Forex Day Trading Strategies and Styles

 Discipline Over Perfection: The Real Key to Forex Success

-Perfection is a trap in forex.
+Successful traders focus on consistent execution rather than trying to achieve perfect results.
 Too many traders search endlessly for the perfect system or the one strategy that will produce guaranteed profits without losses.
 That strategy does not exist.
 Without consistent discipline and emotional control, even a genuinely solid strategy will eventually fail.

-The market rewards patience.
+The market often benefits disciplined traders.
 Not perfection.

-The Herd Mentality Problem
+Following The Crowd Problem

 How to Build Real Consistency